 We all know that what we eat, when the balance is right, gives us the energy we need to lead to a healthy lifestyle.
 The same logic applies to our dogs, celebrity vet Paul Manktelow tells us.

 “Good nutrition is one of the keys to a healthy lifestyle for dogs.
 But with so many different diets on the market and so much conflicting advice, it's very difficult for dog owners to be absolutely sure they've picked the right diet.
+This can even make a change in the dogs attitude, Male dogs, who also harbor quite a bit of testosterone, will likely view the rise in human testosterone as a competition for the alpha male status.
+This could cause your male dog to act aggressively, bare their teeth, howl, bark, snap, or bite in order to maintain dominance, read more of the Cleve Scene.

 “Plus, dogs who are very active often have very different nutritional demands, so standard feeding instructions may not be providing all the micronutrients that your dog needs.”